 NUTRIENT/LIFESTYLE ==>> GENE(e.g MTHFR) ==>> OUTCOME (UP-REGULATED)

 Epigenetics is the study of heritable changes in gene expression (active vs. inactive genes) that does not involve changes to the underlying DNA sequence — a change in phenotype without a change in genotype.
 The term epigenetics, was coined by Waddington in 1942 but more interest to this field was in the 1990’s.
 Explosion of interest in epigenetics has happened several years ago after the Human Genome Project was completed.
 I mentioned to you about epigenetic changes during pregnancy in my book “Listen to your body and regain your health”.
 I am very fascinated about this new field in medicine which can change the way we diagnose, treat and prevent diseases.
-And now, as a DNA Analysis Specialist, I can offer DNA Analysis testing.
+And now, as a DNA Analysis Specialist, I can offer DNA testing.

-DNA Analysis is an individualized analysis based on each person’s genome that lead to a very powerful form of preventive medicine.
+DNA Testing is an individualized analysis based on each person’s genome that lead to a very powerful form of preventive medicine.
 You’ll be able to learn about risks of future illness based on DNA analysis.
 Knowing your genetic changes, you will be able to focus efforts on the things that are most likely to maintain health for your unique body.
 That might mean diet or lifestyle changes, or it might mean medical surveillance.
 It is a personalized approach to keep ourselves healthy.
-I have done my DNA Analysis and will share it in future articles.
+I have done my DNA test and will share it in future articles.

 If you would like, please schedule a 30 minute free consultation to see if you would benefit from DNA Analysis.